 For digestion to occur, our bodies add digestive enzymes at multiple locations throughout the gastrointestinal tract (GI) as saliva, stomach acid, pancreatic juice and intestinal secretions.
 Their role is to act as a catalyst in breaking down the bulk we eat into smaller pieces, from food into large particles, on into smaller particles, down to a molecular level, which are more easily absorbed.

-While indigestion has always been an issue, for a long time it experts thought it to be a byproduct of poor eating habits.
-Professionals have now begun to recognize a number of afflictions which can be linked to the malabsorption of nutrients.
-Many of these are now being identified as being due to a lack of / or problem with an individual’s digestive enzymes.
+While indigestion has always been an issue, for a long time experts thought it to be a byproduct of poor eating habits.
+Professionals have now begun to discover that a number of these afflictions which can be linked to the malabsorption of nutrients are also connected to digestive enzyme issues.

 Digestion Doesn’t Just Happen in the Stomach